 Tests for CUP

 A course of tests is carried out by the physician in order to better characterize the cancer.
-Of the series of tests, autopsy is the most significant method in which a small portion of tissue or segment is collected from the metastatic site and analyzed under a microscope.
+Of the series of tests, an autopsy is the most significant method in which a small portion of tissue or segment is collected from the metastatic site and analyzed under a microscope.
 If the physician is not able to identify the type of cancer, additional tests have to be carried out.

 Various methods of biopsy are available.
-In a few cancers, biopsy is not achievable as the cancer may be hard to reach or the patient can be seriously ill not suitable to collect the malignant tissue.
+In a few cancers, a biopsy is not achievable as the cancer may be hard to reach or the patient can be seriously ill not suitable to collect the malignant tissue.
 CT, MRI, and ultrasound scans are also done to detect such cancers.

 Treatment Options for Unknown Primary Cancer